ericrqs/Juniper-vMX/README.md

     neutron net-create e
     neutron subnet-create e 53.0.0.0/24 --name e-subnet --allocation-pool start=53.0.0.10,end=53.0.0.100 --gateway=53.0.0.1 --enable_dhcp=True

-Create a router with `public` as the external network and add a port on the `mgmt` network.
+In the OpenStack GUI, create a router with `public` as the external network.
+Add a router port on the `mgmt` network.

 Change the default security group to allow all ingress and egress traffic for ICMP, TCP, and UDP.
-You might have a way to use a more limited scope.
+This may be totally unnecessary, or you might find a way to allow less traffic where the vMX still works.

 #### vMX setup